AEspinosaDev/Vulkan-Engine/README.md

 The project compiles dependencies, the 3D library, and the demonstration applications directory, which statically links against the 3D library.
 The library is a STATIC lib, do not try to link dynamically against it.

-3. Building of the demos directory is optional, and can be turn off in CMake:
+3. Building of the demos directory is optional, and can be turned off in CMake:
 ```bash
 cmake -DBUILD_DEMOS=OFF /path/to/source
 ```